USTC-IMCL/subject-LFIQA-software/README.md

 - refocusing

 The display type, 2D or 3D, decides the stereo parallax feature.
 The moving parallax and refocusing features can be explored with mouse moving and clicking and we call it the active mode.
 A pseudo sequence generated with views or refocusing images can also be used and that's called a passive mode.

+## New feature
+MPV is used as backend for passive mode.

 ## How to Run
 As the project is implemented with Python, you may run it from the scripts.
 But I recommend to use the compiled binary file that we released.